 In either case, make sure that you are genuine and clear.
 Your appeal should be well researched, and the amount asked for should be appropriate for your situation and the company’s capacity.

 Making a donation appeal can be tough.
-Luckily, we’ve got the Ultimate Guide for Asking for Donations.
+Luckily, we’ve got this list of top tips for asking for donations.

 Sometimes, a company won’t write a check or make an in-kind donation after the first letter or meeting.